 Use the link below to purchase a seat in the next Mastering a Mediating or Moderating Effects Research Study webinar class.

-The class will be held from May 20, 2019 to June 27,2019.
-The early registration fee of $250 covers the cost of registration and all course materials.
-Early registration has been extended until March 29, 2019 (Midnight, EST).
+The class will be held from October 7, 2019 to November 14, 2019.
+The registration fee of $300 covers the cost of registration and all course materials.
+Registration will close on September 27, 2019 (Midnight, EST).
 After that date the full registration fee of $300 will apply.

 Contact Dr. Bannon at the email above with any issues regarding registration.